Understanding Chemical Pregnancy

 Who Should I See For Recurrent Chemical Pregnancy?

-An experienced Reproductive Immunologist.
-The best way to determine the underlying source of your recurrent chemical pregnancies is to BRI Reproductive Immunology & Endometriosis Surgical Center.
+The best way to determine the underlying source of your recurrent chemical pregnancies and receive effective treatment is through BRI / ESSI.
 We consistently maintain one of the highest success rates in New York despite the complexity of our cases.

-Dr. Vidali and Dr Thornton have been working in this field for more than 20 years and have dedicated their lives to researching solutions to recurrent pregnancy loss.
+Dr. Vidali has been working in this field for more than 20 years and has dedicated his life to researching solutions to recurrent pregnancy loss.
 We have helped thousands of women with their pregnancy difficulties and has delivered thousands of babies from women who had not been able to maintain a pregnancy for years.
-Dr. Vidali can conduct extensive tests to determine the actual cause behind your repeated chemical pregnancies and help you on the path to recovery.
-He can help you discover the source of your chemical pregnancy loss and develop a specialized treatment to help you maintain your pregnancy.
+With something as important as pregnancy, it is crucial to have a highly specialized team that can offer you the support you need.